junksamiad/urmston-town-whatsapp-bot/docs/phase2/phase2_completion.md

 4. **CDK Stack Update**
    - Updated the CDK stack to use environment variables
-   - Configured AWS Secrets Manager for Twilio credentials
+   - Configured AWS Secrets Manager for sensitive Twilio credentials (Account SID and Auth Token)
+   - Implemented AWS SSM Parameter Store for non-sensitive configuration (phone number and template SID)
+   - Created a setup script for managing SSM parameters

 5. **Documentation and Diagrams**
    - Updated the registration flow diagram with Twilio integration